 If You Lose Your Debit Card...

-If your card is lost or stolen, call your bank as soon as you can (Skype's a good, cheap choice for international calls from anywhere you can find a computer) before someone else spends your money.
 Write down your bank's number before you leave home and keep it in a couple of places - your journal, your guidebook.
-Set up an international snail mail address before you leave home so your bank can send you a different card if yours does get lost or stolen, or simply carry multiple debit cards, so that if one is cancelled, you won't have to worry about getting it sent to you before you can continue traveling.
+Set up an international snail mail address before you leave home so your bank can send you a different card if yours does get lost or stolen, or simply carry multiple debit cards, so that if one is canceled, you won't have to worry about getting it sent to you before you can continue traveling.

 When to Use Your Debit Card